MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 To ensure that HoloLens can see your hands, you need to keep them in the gesture frame.
 The Mixed Reality Home provides feedback that lets you know when your hands are tracked.
 The feedback is different on different versions of HoloLens:
 - On HoloLens (1st gen), the gaze cursor changes from a dot to a ring
-- On HoloLens 2, a cursor appears on your fingertip when your hand is close to a slate, and a hand ray appears when slates are further away
+- On HoloLens 2, a fingertip cursor appears when your hand is close to a slate, and a hand ray appears when slates are further away

-Many apps follow patterns that are similar to the Mixed Reality Home.
+Many immersive apps follow input patterns that are similar to Mixed Reality Home.
 Learn more about using hand input on [HoloLens (1st gen)](hololens1-basic-usage.md#use-hololens-with-your-hands) and [HoloLens 2](hololens2-basic-usage.md#the-hand-tracking-frame).

-Some gloves do not work with hand tracking on HoloLens.
+If you are wearing gloves, note that some types of gloves do not work with hand tracking.
 A common example is black rubber gloves, which tend to absorb infrared light and are not picked up by the depth camera.
 If your work involves rubber gloves, we recommend trying a lighter color such as blue or gray.
 Another example is large baggy gloves, which tend to obscure the shape of your hand.
 We recommend using gloves that are as form-fitting as possible for best results.

 If your visor has fingerprints or smudges, use the microfiber cleaning cloth that came with the HoloLens to clean your visor gently.